qiangCS/qiangcs.github.io/_pages/about.md

   - /about.html
 ---

-I am Li Qiang, Ph.D., an educator and researcher with a background in applied mathematics, machine learning, and bioinformatics.
-My research focuses on integrating data from diverse sources, such as Whole slide images(WSI), genomic, histological, and clinical data, to address challenges in cancer survival analysis and treatment response prediction.
-I am passionate about contributing to the advancement of personalized healthcare through collaborative efforts and innovative computational tools.
-As an educator, I strive to create supportive learning environments, teaching mathematics, and helping students develop skills that prepare them for meaningful contributions to the field.
+# About Me

+I am an research fellow in the school of medicine at Emory University.

+My research focuses on leveraging machine learning, data science, and computational techniques to address challenges in healthcare and biomedical applications.
+I aim to advance precision medicine and improve patient outcomes by integrating multimodal data and developing innovative algorithms.
+My recent work focuses on:

+- Multimodal data integration for cancer survival analysis and treatment response prediction
+- Graph-based and transformer-based methods for histological image analysis
+- Cross-modal synthesis of structural and functional biomedical data
+- Applications of high-dimensional data in precision health and personalized medicine

+I received my Ph.D. in Mathematics from Georgia State University, where my research focused on the intersection of artificial intelligence and medical imaging.
+I was also actively involved in collaborations with the Winship Cancer Institute of Emory University, contributing to groundbreaking projects in cancer diagnostics and survival analysis.
+Prior to my Ph.D., I earned a Master's degree in Mathematics and a Master's degree in Computer Engineering, along with a Bachelor's degree in Port, Waterway, and Coastal Engineering from [University Name].

+The pronunciation of my name is similar to `/li tʃjɑŋ/`.
+In Chinese, it is 李强.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!